leo900713/SignLens_Backstage/README.md

 # SignLens_Backstage
 SignLens is a sign language recognition system used in Microsoft HoloLens 2.
 The purpose of this backstage is to collect training data of sign languages, helping improve our model's accuracy.

 # Architecture
-Frontend (collect keypoints): Mediapipe
+- Frontend: HTML, JS, Mediapipe
-Backend: Python Flask
+- Backend: Python Flask
-Database: PostgreSQL
+- Database: PostgreSQL

 # Functionality
 1. Select label and frequency for the recording data
 2. Extract keypoints by Mediapipe to training data

 # LICENSE

 Copyright 2022 SignLens Team

 Licensed under the Apache License, Version 2.0 (the "License");